 Consider measuring the urinary flow rate in people who are able to void voluntarily.

 Measure the post-void residual urine volume by ultrasound, preferably using a portable scanner, and consider taking further measurements on different occasions to establish how bladder emptying varies at different times and in different circumstances.

 Consider making a referral for a renal ultrasound scan in people who are at high risk of renal complications such as those with spina bifida or spinal cord injury.

 Refer people for urgent investigation if they have any of the following ‘red flag’ signs and symptoms:

-Be aware that unexplained changes in neurological symptoms (for example, confusion or worsening spasticity) can be caused by urinary tract disease, and consider further urinary tract investigation and treatment if this is suspected.
+Be aware that urinary tract disease can cause unexplained changes in neurological symptoms (for example, confusion or worsening spasticity), and consider further urinary tract investigation and treatment you suspect this.

 Refer people with changes in urinary function that may be due to new or progressing neurological disease needing specialist investigation (for example, syringomyelia, hydrocephalus, multiple system atrophy, or cauda equina syndrome).

-Assess the impact of lower urinary tract symptoms on the person’s family members and carergivers and consider ways of reducing any adverse impact.
-If it is suspected that severe stress is leading to abuse, follow local safeguarding procedures.
+Assess the impact of lower urinary tract symptoms on the person’s family members and caregivers.
+And consider ways of reducing any adverse impact.
+If you suspect that severe stress is leading to abuse, follow local safeguarding procedures.

-Do not offer urodynamic investigations (such as filling cystometry and pressure-flow studies) routinely to people who are known to have a low risk of renal complications (for example, most people with multiple sclerosis).
+Do not offer urodynamic investigations (such as filling cystometry and pressure-flow studies) routinely to people who have a low risk of renal complications.
+(For example, most people with multiple sclerosis).

-Offer video-urodynamic investigations to people who are known to have a high risk of renal complications (for example, people with spina bifida, spinal cord injury, or anorectal abnormalities).
+Offer video-urodynamic investigations to people who have a high risk of renal complications.
+(For example, people with spina bifida, spinal cord injury, or anorectal abnormalities).